 Shave It Clean

 Short hair is high maintenance in terms of time.
 You will need to bring those razors out now and then for a clean shave.
+For those going to try baldness for the first time–especially if you’re a man-of-color–you should cut it very short first with some hair cutting clippers.
 If you know in your gut that you are not certain of doing a good job, then it’s best to have a professional work on your hair, especially for the first cut.
 They will not only cut it neatly but will also recommend the best style for your face.
 It’s Imperative.

 If you have that much faith in your skills, you can proceed in the short process that we have created.